justdoit254/NetflixLandingPage/README.md

 # Frontend Project 1
-The following netflix langing page is created as a practice of frontend skills like html, css and js.
+The following netflix langing page is created as a practice of frontend skills like html, css & js.